Place Geocoding

 Remaining ungeocoded

-The 1,314 ungeocoded places are primarily orphan vocabulary entries (not linked to any artwork), extremely local landmarks, and a small number of places with authority IDs but no coordinates in any source.
+The remaining 7,181 ungeocoded places are mostly orphan vocabulary entries not linked to any artwork, local landmarks outside every gazetteer's coverage, and entries whose authority IDs return no coordinates in any queried source.